 Nutrition for Healthy Term Infants does not recommend routine vitamin D supplementation for formula fed infants because all commercial infant formulas are fortified with vitamin D. As long as an infant is drinking a sufficient quantity, ~ 1 L of formula in 24 hours, then a vitamin D supplement is likely not needed.
 However, many infants, especially young infants, do not consume sufficient quantities of formula to meet their vitamin D requirements until they are older.
 Parents may want to consider supplementing their baby with 400IU of vitamin D per day, as formula along with supplementation at an early stage will likely not exceed the tolerable upper intake level of 1000 IU vitamin D daily for infants zero to six months and 1500 IU for infants six to 12 months.

-Omega-3 fatty acids supports the growth of your baby’s brain and tissues.
-It can be found in fish which also contains other essential nutrients like vitamin D, zinc, iron, selenium, iodine, magnesium, and copper.
-Some studies has suggested that regular consumption of fish will help your baby’s growing nervous system.
+Omega-3 fatty acids support the growth of your baby’s brain and tissues.
+It can be found in fish, which also contains other essential nutrients like vitamin D, zinc, iron, selenium, iodine, magnesium, and copper.
+Some studies have suggested that regular consumption of fish will help your baby’s growing nervous system.

 There are three types of omega-3 fatty acids in food:

 ALA is found in some vegetable oils (for example, canola oil, soybean oil, flax oil and walnut oil), walnuts and flax seeds.